 Omicron lifted her conductor and flicked her hand in their direction.
 The ropes scattered on the floor which were doused with her blood from her beating earlier glowed white and flew towards Carl and the others.
 In an instant, they were back in their chairs just as bound as before.
 No, it was tighter now.
 Back to square one.

 “Before we go, I would like to finish the initiation,” Theta said.
-“Now that the details are known.”
+“Since the details are known.”

 Omicron and Tau froze.